arigit/usb-speeds/README.md

 sdf      USB3.2 Gen1 (5Gb/s)   SD PG05.5                               0B
 ```

+Tested on Ubuntu Linux 26.04LTS/Desktop and 26.10/Server.

-Prepared with some help from Claude
+Written with some help from Claude